What is Experiential Learning?

 Will funding be available for faculty seeking to offer Experiential Learning activities to students?

-Yes, there will be a call for Experiential Learning Seed Grant applications coming soon (Late Fall 2021).
+Yes, there will be a call for Experiential Learning Seed Grant applications during the Fall and Spring semesters.
+You can apply for grant funds in Fall for Spring activities and vice versa.

 How do I apply to have an existing course activity or program be endorsed for Experiential Learning?